 Students produce two final visual communication presentations, which are the refinements of the concepts developed in Outcome 1 Unit 4.
 Students explore ways of presenting their final visual communications that attract and engage the target audiences.

-A final study score is determined by:

-Unit 3 School-assessed Coursework 25%
+A final study score is determined by: Unit 3 School-assessed Coursework

-Units 3 and 4 School-assessed Task (SAT Folio) 40%
+Units 3 and 4 School-assessed Task (SAT Folio)

-End-of-year examination 35%
+End-of-year examination

-Further information on the study design can be found at: VCE Visual Communication Design 2018-2023
+VCE Visual Communication Design 2018-2023